Vulpelo/hide-youtube-shorts/Readme.md

 - Hiding Shorts only selected pages (home/subscription/channel/search page)
 - Hiding shorts in notifications menu
 - Setting a timeout to not allow checking for shorts more often than a specified time (to reduce calling hiding shorts function to reduce page load) (off by default)
-- Adds a close button to a shelf with shorts located on subscription page (off by default)
+- Adds a close button to a section with shorts located on the subscriptions page (off by default)

 ## Installation